-The 60,000-square-foot Advanced Transportation Research and Engineering Laboratory features continuing education classrooms, office space, a technical library and a computer facility.
-ATREL is a unique and comprehensive transportation research, educational and testing laboratory within the University of Illinois at Urbana-Champaign’s Department of Civil and Environmental Engineering.
+Our 60,000-square-foot research and engineering laboratory features continuing education classrooms, office space, a technical library and a computer facility.
+Our facility is a unique and comprehensive transportation research, educational and testing laboratory within the University of Illinois Urbana-Champaign’s Department of Civil and Environmental Engineering.

 Accelerated Testing Facility

-In 2000, ATREL acquired the Accelerated Transportation Loading System through state funding.
+In 2000, ICT acquired the Accelerated Transportation Loading Assembly through state funding.
 The $2 million investment evaluates full-scale transportation systems by subjecting them to real-life traffic and environmental conditions.

 The system is capable of simulating aircraft, truck or rail traffic distributions, testing all types of pavement systems and applying load levels exceeding highway and airfield limits.

 ATLAS weighs 156 kips and is 124 feet long, 12 feet high and 12 feet wide.
 Mounted on four crawler tracks, the test unit can be easily positioned on the pavement test section.